Birds in the Library

 But his businesses were secondary to his true vocation.
 Wherever he went, east or west, in far-flung settlements in Ohio, Kentucky, Missouri and Louisiana, he was always collecting and drawing birds.
 He loved his wife and children, but he left them for long stretches to wander far into wild country in search of more species.
 At home he labored endlessly to improve his technique as an artist.

 To keep the family solvent, his wife began to teach.
-But in the early 1820s, Audubon told her he could no longer keep his business going.
+In the early 1820s, Audubon told her he could no longer keep his business going.
 He must execute the extraordinary ambition that had taken root in his mind.

 Chapter 3 “I Will Not Engrave Them”